jetstack/finops-stack/installation/README.md

 ### Configuration changes for your cluster environment

-1. To control which Finops Stack components to install edit the `./installation/config/common/enabled.yaml` file
+1. To control which Finops Stack components to install, edit the `./installation/config/common/enabled.yaml` file
-1. Copy `./env.tmpl` to `./.env` and replace the env var values accordingly (at the very least you'll need to change CSP_API_KEY and GRAFANA_SA_ANNOTATION values)
+1. Copy `./env.tmpl` to `./.env` and replace the env var values accordingly.
+As a minimum, you will need to change the GCP_PROJECT, CSP_API_KEY,  GRAFANA_SA_ANNOTATION values.

 ### Install everything using Helmfile